6 Foods That Might Block DHT and Combat Thinning Hair6 Foods That Might Block DHT and Combat Thinning Hair

 A Must-Have for Thinning Hair

-In addition to adding the following foods to your diet, also consider adding in a holistic hair wellness routine that includes VEGAMOUR products, like GRO Hair Serum, which after four months of use has been shown to increase the appearance of hair density by up to 52% and reduce signs of shedding by up to 76%.
+In addition to adding the following foods to your diet, also consider adding in a holistic hair wellness routine that includes VEGAMOUR products, like GRO Hair Serum.
+It can:

 GRO Hair Serum